Welcome to the Ultimate Beginner’s Guide to the Gym!

 The deadlift movements starts with the weight on the ground, and ends with it back on the ground.

-If you’ve got regular, large weights (usually 45 lbs/20 kgs) on each side then the bar sits the proper height off the ground.
+If you’ve got regular, large weight plates (usually 45 lbs/20 kgs) on each side then the bar sits at a standard height above the ground.

-Some facilities have lighter plates at that same large diameter.
+Some facilities have lighter plates of that same large diameter.
 Use them.

 Instead, do the following to start your deadlifts at proper height: